Desktop computer: Workstation

 Workstations are advanced class of personal computers designed for a user and more powerful than a regular PC but less powerful than a server in regular computing.
 They are capable of high-resolution and three-dimensional interfaces, and typically used to perform scientific and engineering work.
 Like server computers, they are often connected with other workstations.
-The main form-factor for this class is a Tower case, but most vendors produce a compact or all-in-one low-end workstations.
-Most of tower workstations can be converted to a rack-mount version.
+The main form-factor for this class is a Tower case, but most vendors produce compact or all-in-one low-end workstations.
+Most tower workstations can be converted to a rack-mount version.

 Desktop server

 Oriented for small business class of servers; typically entry-level server machines, with similar to workstation/gaming PC computing powers and with some mainstream servers features, but with only basic graphic abilities; and some desktop servers can be converted to workstations.

-Non-common types

-Quantum technology

-On January 29, 2021 Shenzhen SpinQ Technology announced that they will release the first-ever desktop quantum computer. this will be a miniaturized version of their previous quantum computer based on the same technology (nuclear magnetic resonance) and will be 2 qubit device.
-Applications will mostly be educational for high school and college students. the company claims SpinQ will be released to the public by the fourth quarter of 2021.